SwissDataScienceCenter/renku-design-docs/design/006-renku-api-activities-plans/006-renku-api-activities-plans.md

 but that would add quite a bit of overhead in development time and force users to learn the DSL, adding cognitive overhead.

-I also considered renaming `usages` and `generations` on `Activity` to `inputs` and `outputs`, but that would be ambiguous with the use on `Plan` and I couldn't think of other names that are easier to understand, to be worth the added complexity of having names diverging from `renku.core`

 Not implementing this would mean users have to shell out to renku and parse data from the CLI or call `renku.command` methods or gateways directly, which